Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Introduction

 \section{Introduction}

 Entanglement\cite{Horodecki2009} is an intriguing feature of Quantum Mechanics.
-Its has become increasingly important in quantum information\cite{Vedral2002}, condensed matter\cite{Osborne2002,Vidal2003,Latorre2004,Lin10}, and string theory\cite{Duff2012}, and even in the interpretation of the black hole entropy\cite{Bombelli1986}.
-For example, for the condensed matter systems, the ground states of the conventional superconductors\cite{Bardeen1957,Bardeen1957a} and the fractional quantum Hall effect\cite{Laughlin1983} are both entangled states.
+Its has become increasingly important in quantum information\cite{Vedral2002}, condensed matter\cite{Osborne2002,Vidal2003,Latorre2004,Lin10}, string theory\cite{Duff2012}, and the interpretation of black hole entropy\cite{Bombelli1986}.
+For example, in the condensed matter systems, the ground states of the conventional superconductors\cite{Bardeen1957,Bardeen1957a} and the fractional quantum Hall effect\cite{Laughlin1983} are both entangled states.
+The level of the entanglement between a certain region and its surroundings is measured by the entanglement entropy.
 Such systems may undergo quantum phase transition at zero temperature by tuning their physical parameters.
-Quantum phase transition\cite{Sondhi1997} is fundamentally different from the conventional thermal phase transition occurred at non-zero temperature, in the sense that it involves a qualitative change in the ground state of a quantum system.
-We know the thermal entropy characterizes the thermal phase transition.
-Similarly, the entanglement entropy, which measures the level of the entanglement between a certain region and its compliment, can probe the quantum phase transitions, as it usually reaches a cusped maximum at the transition point\cite{Osborne2002,Lin10}.
+The quantum phase transition\cite{Sondhi1997} is fundamentally different from the conventional thermal phase transition occurred at non-zero temperature as the former involves a qualitative change of the ground state of a quantum system.
+In this paper, we are particularly interested in the insight about the quantum phase transition from the point of view of the entanglement entropy.

-There appear universal properties at the quantum phase transition due to the emergent conformal symmetry.
-This had been demonstrated in the scaling behavior of the entanglement entropy in the 1+1 dimensional spin chain models \cite{Vidal2003,Latorre2004}.
-In stead of the discrete systems, in this paper we will study the entanglement entropy of the quantum phase transition in the field theory regime.
-The tractable model we focus on is the $O(N)$ $\sigma$-model in 2+1 and 3+1 dimensions.
-The symmetry breaking of $O(N)$ model at finite temperature had been investigated in \cite{Chen2008}.
-We will apply the field theory technique to analyze the effect of quantum phase transition of the $O(N)$ $\sigma$-model due to the symmetry breaking on the entanglement entropy.
-It would be interesting if the analytic expression for the universal scaling behavior near the transition transition point can be unveiled.

-In the $O(N)$ $\sigma$-model, the symmetry broken phase is characterized by the emergence of a non-trivial order, which is a non-trivial scalar field VEV that breaks the $O(N)$ spontaneously.
-In this phase, there exist the massless Goldstone bosons together with the massive scalar.
-Besides such spontaneous symmetry breaking (SSB) driven quantum phase transition, there are also quantum systems whose phase transitions do not involve any order parameters.
-One example is the topologically ordered phases \cite{Wen90}.
-In these cases, the entanglement entropy remains an important quantity identifying the the topological order \cite{Jiang12,Li13}.
-Such systems, however, are beyond the scope of this paper.